The Once and Always King

 Play the chords a third time with their new names.

-The beautiful thing about terminology here, its very name gives the hierarchy away.
+The beautiful thing about terminology here, its very name gives the emotion away.

 There are three Major chords I, IV, and V